ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 The sections below will describe the details of each phase of Dimensions Computation, and will also provide the code snippets required to implement each phase in Data Torrent.

-### Pre-Aggregation
+### The Pre-aggregation Phase

 #### The Theory

 This phase allows Dimensions Computation to scale by reducing the number of events entering the system.
 How this is achieved can be described by the following example:

-* Let's say we have 500,000 **AdEvents** / second entering our system, and we want to perform Dimension Computation on those events.
+* Let's say we have 500,000 **AdEvents**/second entering our system, and we want to perform Dimension Computation on those events.

-Although each **AdEvent** will contribute to many aggregations (as described by the formulas above) the number of unique values of keys in the **AdEvents** will likely be much smaller than 500,000.
+Although each **AdEvent** will contribute to many aggregations (as described by the formulas in the previous post) the number of unique values of keys in the **AdEvents** will likely be much smaller than 500,000.
 So the total number of aggregations produced by 500,000 events will also be much smaller than 500,000.
 Let's say for the sake of this example that the number of aggregations produced will be on the order of 10,000.
 This means that if we perform Dimension Computation on batches of 500,000 tuples we can reduce 500,000 events to 10,000 aggregations.

 The process can be sped up even further by utilizing partitioning.
-If a partition can handle 500,000 events / second, then 8 partitions would be able to handle 4,000,000 events / second, and those 4,000,000 events / seconds would then be compressed into 80,000 aggregations / second.
+If a partition can handle 500,000 events/second, then 8 partitions would be able to handle 4,000,000 events/second.
+And these 4,000,000 events/seconds would then be compressed into 80,000 aggregations/second.
 These aggregations are then passed on to the Unification stage of processing.

 **Note** that these 80,000 aggregations will not be complete aggregations for two reasons: